• Art magazine

 • Karl Walther (1905–1981)

 The Macchiaioli were a group of Italian artists who settled in Tuscany in the second half of the 19th century.
-Already active over ten years before the French Impressionists, they were influenced by various 19th century painters such as Camille Corot, Gustave Courbet and the Barbizon School.
+Active more than ten years before the French Impressionists, they were influenced by various 19th-century painters such as Camille Corot, Gustave Courbet, and the Barbizon School.

-They were particularly inspired while visiting in Paris, especially at the world exhibition from 1855.
-Her work includes combat scenes from the Risorgimento, military motifs as well as landscapes and scenes from farming and bourgeois life.
+They drew particular inspiration from visits to Paris, especially the 1855 World's Fair.
+Their work encompasses battle scenes from the Risorgimento, military motifs, as well as landscapes and scenes from peasant and bourgeois life.

-The most known are their small, sketchy paintings, which brought them nickname (the "Macchia" refers to sketchy color compositions).
-"La Rotonda dei Bagni Palmieri" is an example of this painting .
+They are best known for their small, sketch-like paintings, which earned them their nickname (the “Macchia” refers to sketchy color compositions).
+Giovanni Fattori's painting “La Rotonda dei Bagni Palmieri” .

-The rotunda near Palmieri, 1866 by Giovanni Fattori
+The Rotunda at Palmieri, 1866 by Giovanni Fattori

-The rotunda near Palmieri, 1866 by Giovanni Fattori
+The Rotunda at Palmieri, 1866 by Giovanni Fattori

 • Giuseppe Abbati (1836–1868)